igeekjsc/JSSAPIScripts/README.md

 Basic Process:

+1. Run this utility from your local Mac
-1. XML files are downloaded from source JSS to local system
+2. XML files are downloaded from source JSS to local system
-2. XML files are parsed, depending on the current resource
+3. XML files are parsed, depending on the current resource
-3. XML files are then uploaded to destination JSS
+4. XML files are then uploaded to destination JSS

 WARNINGS: